FuelLabs/sway/docs/book/src/sway-program-types/predicates.md

 The address of this predicate is `0xd19a5fe4cb9baf41ad9813f1a6fef551107c8e8e3f499a6e32bccbb954a74764`.
 Any assets sent to this address can be unlocked or claimed by executing the predicate above as it always evaluates to true.

 It does not need to be deployed to a blockchain because it only exists during a transaction.
-That being said, the predicate root is on chain as the owner of one or more UTXOs.
+That being said, the predicate address is on chain as the owner of one or more UTXOs.

 ## Transfer Coins to a Predicate

-In Fuel, coins can be sent to an address uniquely representing a particular predicate's bytecode (the bytecode root, calculated [here](https://github.com/FuelLabs/fuel-specs/blob/master/src/identifiers/contract-id.md)).
+In Fuel, coins can be sent to a predicate's address(the bytecode root, calculated [here](https://github.com/FuelLabs/fuel-specs/blob/master/src/identifiers/contract-id.md)).

 ## Spending Predicate Coins